elankath/mcmdesign/src/machine-controller/cluster_machine_reconcile.md

 2. TODO: code makes too much use of `cloneDirty` to check whether machine clone obj has changed, when it could easily return early in several branches.
 3. TODO: Code directly makes calls to enqueue machine keys on the machine queue and still returns retry periods to caller leanding to un-necessary enqueue of machine keys. (spurious design)

+## controller.triggerUpdationFlow

+Doesn't seem to be used ?
+Possibly dead code ?